 You should also spend time finding independent curators and contact them.
 Get them to add your songs.
 If your song reacts positively to the listeners of that playlist and you start to get more and more spins, follows, and shares, Spotify’s algorithm will notice.
-When the algorithm finds a track that listeners are responding positively to, it will usually be put in the Discover Weekly playlist, or into a test playlist like Fresh Finds for a week or two.
+When the algorithm finds a track that listeners are responding to positively, it will usually be put in algorithm playlists, Discover Weekly & Radio, or into a test playlist like Fresh Finds for a week or two.
 If it tests well from there, it may get reviewed by several curators for further official Spotify playlist considerations.

 8. INFLUENCER PLAYLISTS

 Don’t just wait for major playlists to come.
 Increase your chances by seeking out independent curators and influencers, and ask them to add your music.
+To avoid skips, make sure these are targeting listeners who “should” like your music.
 Brands like Nike or Starbucks are influencers as well.
 Some playlists that have “lots of followers” might be falsifying.
-When observing Spotify playlists, the engagement – the actual number of listeners – is much more important than the number of followers.
+When observing Spotify playlists, the engagement – the actual number of targeted listeners – is much more important than the number of followers.

 9. STEP BY STEP – how to find playlist curators